SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 A project using either one of the following project types:

 - A WebAssembly Browser App project setup according to [Run .NET from JavaScript](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-8.0) by completing [Prerequisites](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-8.0#prerequisites) and [Project Configuration](https://learn.microsoft.com/en-us/aspnet/core/client-side/dotnet-interop?view=aspnetcore-8.0#project-configuration).
-    - Once you have installed the wasm-tools and wasm-expiremental workloads, a new project template will be available in Visual Studio's new project dialog called "WebAssembly Browser App".
+    - Once you have installed the wasm-tools and wasm-experimental workloads, a new project template will be available in Visual Studio's new project dialog called "WebAssembly Browser App".
 - A Blazor client-side project setup according to [JavaScript JSImport/JSExport interop with ASP.NET Core Blazor](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/import-export-interop?view=aspnetcore-8.0).

-This isn't an exhaustive list, as other commercial and/or open-source platforms exist which enable compiling .NET code to WebAssemby and support code using `System.Runtime.InteropServices.JavaScript`.
+This isn't an exhaustive list, as other commercial and/or open-source platforms exist which enable compiling .NET code to WebAssembly and support code using `System.Runtime.InteropServices.JavaScript`.

 # JS Interop using JSImport/JSExport
 The JSImport attribute is applied to a .NET method to indicate that a corresponding JavaScript method should be called when the .NET method is called.
 This allows .NET developers to define "imports" that enable .NET code to call into JavaScript.
 Additionally, .NET Actions can be passed as parameters and JavaScript can invoke these .NET actions to support callback or event subscription patterns.